Democracy Watch Mission

 Tracking the Movement's Legislative Tactics and Influence

-Democracy Watch provides a hub for engagement on these legislative and strategic trends and allows the advocates, activists, and experts, policymakers and other elected officials, the media, community leaders, members of the military, members of school boards and educational institutions, students, leaders in tech, and other concerned citizens to understand the threat of this movement based on geolocated trends and timelines.
+Democracy Watch provides a hub for engagement on these legislative trends and allows the advocates, activists, researchers, and other concerned citizens to learn, advocate, and collaborate and work towards a more resilient democracy.
 Together we can push back against the movement's efforts to roll back civil and human rights and institutionalize hate and bigotry across the country.

 The Data We Track